Are you okay? Is New York getting to you? Are things not going according to plan?

 Jay Z and Beyonce are doing okay.

 Struggle, motherfucker.
 Hustle.
-Fail, fail again, fail until you forget what succeeding is, and then, on your deathbed, as you’re full of rotten phlegm and regret, you can look back and crack a smile that you won a couple, and survived everything else.
+Fail, fail again, fail until you forget what succeeding is, and then, on your deathbed, as you’re full of rotten phlegm and regret, you can look back and crack a smile that you almost won a couple, and survived everything else.

 Hell, maybe your kin will survive the apocalypse and sing mighty ballads of your tragic battles by a roaring bonfire.